 Second degree also differs from fourth degree regarding jail time.
 Being accused second degree sexual offense in Maryland could mean up to 20 years of jail.
 To be accused of this felony, force must be used on an unconscious or mentally disabled victim.
 Third degree sex offense in Maryland, however, has a penalty of ten years of maximum jail time.

-To successfully obtain a warrant, indictment or any information about an accusation of a sexual offense, the following information has to be stated on the documentation:
+To successfully obtain a warrant, indictment or any information about an accusation of a sexual crime, the following information has to be stated on the documentation:

 - Name of the defendant;